coaxbow99/personal-site/README.md

 ## 🤖 AI Usage Disclosure

 In compliance with Requirement #6:
-- **How AI was used:** AI was utilized purely as a helper assistant to debug responsive layout breaking points, improve CSS text-contrast parameters against busy backgrounds, and structure this project documentation.
+- **How AI was used:** AI was utilized purely as a helper assistant to debug responsive layout breaking points, improve CSS text-contrast parameters against busy backgrounds,
 - **What was hand-coded:** All core HTML structures, layout concepts, component assets, and thematic styling rules were written and designed independently from scratch git clone https://github.com
    ```
-2. Open `index.html` in any web browser to view locally, or visit the live deployment link above.